risaueno/turing-exercises/example.md

 I listened to an interesting podcast today.
 It was about tribal psychology on a show called You Are Not So Smart.
 Cats are the best

+Decades of research shows that intense conflicts stem from a tribal mindset where you favour your own group and view an individual in a different group as an outgroup member instead of an individual.